CZ-NIC/knot/doc/man_keymgr.rst

   Prints the current NSEC3 salt used for signing.
 If *new_salt* is specified, the salt is overwritten.
   The salt is printed and expected in hexadecimal, or dash if empty.

+**local-serial** [*new_serial*]
+  Print SOA serial stored in KASP database when using on-slave DNSSEC signing.
+If *new_serial* is specified, the serial is overwritten.
+After updating the serial, expire the zone (**zone-purge +expire +zonefile +journal**) if the server is running, or remove corresponding zone file and journal contents if the server is stopped.

 **set** *key_spec* [*arguments*...]
   Changes a timing argument (or ksk/zsk) of an existing key to a new value. *Key_spec* is either the key tag or a prefix of the key ID, with an optional *[id=|keytag=]* prefix; *arguments*